 Innovation: The Key To Accessibility

-Taver MacCallum, co-chief executive of Space Perspective said: “It really shows the level of investor confidence that we have.
+Taver MacCallum, co-chief executive of Space Perspective, said: “It really shows the level of investor confidence that we have.
 Being fully funded by essentially your original investor base is a huge vote of confidence.”

 Space Perspective has already performed its first uncrewed high-altitude balloon flight, taking a full-size, but not full-weight mockup to an altitude of 33 kilometers.
 The company plans on spending the next year working on developing both system components and procedures for launching their project which MacCallum says will take advantage “of this new hybrid approach in aerospace engineering that allows us to not only test hardware, but also software.”

-Adventure Without The Price Tag
+Adventure Without The Price Tag With Stratospheric Balloon

 It’s not every day that you get the opportunity to fly over 50 miles up in space.
 That is why Space Perspective has already collected 475 bookings, each secured with a deposit of $ 10-25K depending on how fast passengers board their plane.
-The total cost for seats range from 125k all way down to just one dollar.
-For people who prefer more insurance, but still want some adventure – ballooning could be an appropriate choice; however they won’t experience anything like weightlessness or any high altitude opportunities whatsoever because these trips only go so far above ground level before coming back towards earth again.
+The total cost for seats ranges from 125k all the way down to just one dollar.
+For people who prefer more insurance, but still want some adventure – ballooning could be an appropriate choice; however, they won’t experience anything like weightlessness or any high altitude opportunities whatsoever because these trips only go so far above ground level before coming back towards earth again.

 But Space Perspective promises to offer a spectacular view of the curvature of Earth and darkness in space with its 6-hour ride.
-According to their plan, at 12 mph for 2 hours it will gradually rise before gliding apogee where you can enjoy your time up there as well as descending slowly before splashdown.
-You’ll be one lucky person who gets scooped up by ship’s crew like NASA does when they retrieve capsules from other space launches.
+According to their plan, at 12 mph for 2 hours it will gradually rise before gliding to apogee where you can enjoy your time up there as well as descending slowly before splashdown.
+You’ll be one lucky person who gets scooped up by the ship’s crew like NASA does when they retrieve capsules from other space launches.